-The city council shall provide notice of the availability of the capital improvement plan no less than 14 days prior to the hearing thereon by posting on the official city web site the time, date and place of the hearing and the full text of the proposed capital improvement plan and a summary thereof publishing notice in at least 1 local newspaper of the time, date and place of the hearing with information about how to receive a copy of the full proposed capital improvement plan.
-Such hearing may, but need not, be scheduled simultaneously with the council hearing on the proposed operating budget.
+The city council shall provide notice of the availability of the capital improvement plan no less than 14 days prior to the public hearing thereon by posting on the official city website the time, date and place of the public hearing and the full text of the proposed capital improvement plan and a summary thereof; and publishing notice in at least 1 local newspaper of the time, date and place of the public hearing with information about how to receive a copy of the full proposed capital improvement plan.
+Such public hearing may, but need not, be scheduled simultaneously with the public hearing on the proposed operating budget.